 So you will not need to make extra visits to the hospital to take part in this study.

 As there are no treatments in this study, there are no side effects.
-You can find out more about biopsies and bone marrow tests on CancerHelp UK.
+We have more information about bone marrow tests.

 How to join a clinical trial

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.